Speed - Torque Curves for Stepper

 characteristic curves to provide an idea of what performance can be expected

 from a motor.
-Stepping motor speed - torque curves show how much torque is
+Stepper motor speed - torque curves show how much torque is

-available from a stepping motor at a given speed when combined with a particular
+available from a stepper motor at a given speed when combined with a particular

 driver.
 This means that depending on different motor and driver combinations,

-different performance can be expected from the stepping motor system.
+different performance can be expected from the stepper motor system.
 This

-article will describe how a speed - torque curve for a stepping motor is
+article will describe how a speed - torque curve for a stepper motor is

 generated and what are the important points to look for on a curve.